-In the 1800s, turkeys were raised with the idea of the ultimate end: killing them and eating them.
+In the 1800s, raising turkeys was done with the idea of the ultimate end: killing them and eating them.
 Turkeys were not exactly domesticated either.
 Apparently, when they were chicks they were nomads and when they gained locomotion they scurried away at the slightest provocation.
 They also had a habit of making beelines for distant haunts, which made them difficult to find when it came to selling them at market for Thanksgiving or Christmas dinner.

-The 1881 sketch to the right shows the various stages involved in the turkey raising and the marketing process.
-Grasshoppers, insects, and grubs formed the major diet for turkeys.
+The 1881 sketch below shows the various stages involved in raising turkeys and the marketing process in America.
+Grasshoppers, insects, and grubs formed the major diet for those raising turkeys.
 However, when chestnuts ripened, turkeys knew the location of all the chestnut trees on a farm and gorged themselves.
-Chestnuts were so appealing that if a boy climbed a tree and shook it, before he could touch the ground, he found a flock of turkeys gobbling up the nuts.
+Chestnuts were so appealing to them, if a boy climbed a tree and shook it, before he could touch the ground, he found a flock of turkeys gobbling up the nuts.

 When the turkey was plump, it was killing time.
 There was always a glut of turkeys for Thanksgiving, Christmas, and the New Year.
 In the nineteenth century, turkey season began near the end of October, reached its height in January, and closed about February 22nd.
 This was also the time when turkey farmers began to speculate about the turkey’s weight and prospective turkey prices.

-Turkeys were plucked in the barn.
+In America, turkeys were plucked in the barn.
 Plucking was done while the bird was still warm because it was easier to remove the feathers.
 Everyone on the farm performed this job and donned their oldest clothes to accomplish this task.
 Farmers, farmer’s wives, and children plucked with a great deal of care.
-The bird’s flesh was tender and a single tear rendered the bird unsightly and depreciated its value at market.
+The bird’s flesh was tender, and a single tear rendered the bird unsightly and depreciated its value at market.
 Once plucked, farmers weighed the bird, put it in a cool place, and shipped it to market as quickly as possible.

-In England, Norfolk was the most popular area known for raising turkeys.
-Instead of shipping dead turkeys to market, in the early 1800s, full grown Norfolk turkey were driven to market in London.
-One writer reported in the mid 1800s that when the turkeys were sold “as a rule … they may be compared to diamonds … inasmuch as their value increases in a geometrical ratio with their weight.
+In the early 1800s, full grown turkeys were still walked from Norfolk to market.
+One report in the mid-1800s stated that when the turkeys were sold “as a rule … they may be compared to diamonds … inasmuch as their value increases in a geometrical ratio with their weight.
 A bird of nine pounds being purchasable at about seven shillings.”